hyosung11/Launch-School/Courses/JS129/Study_Guide.md

 ## 12. Method and property lookup sequence

 ## 13. Function execution context and `this`

+The `this` keyword lets us refer to the properties and methods of the object.

 ## 14. Implicit and explicit execution context